Bwvolleyball/webdollar-miner-container/README.md

 You can find mining pool urls [from this awesome website](http://webdpools.com/pool/).

 To see the list of tags, [go here](https://hub.docker.com/repository/docker/bwvolleyball/webdollar-miner-container).
 It is recommended to use the latest tag.
+The latest tag should also be displayed in this readme.

 ```bash
 docker run \